certtools/intelmq/docs/user/bots.rst

     * `send` and `drop` are mutually exclusive

-* `duplicates`: List of strings, default ``[ "warn", "use_first", "send" ]``, what to do if the search returns more than one result.
+* `multiple_result_handling`: List of strings, default ``[ "warn", "use_first", "send" ]``, what to do if the search returns more than one result.
 All specified actions are performed.
 Valid values are:

   * `limit`: limit the search so that duplicates are impossible
   * `warn`: log a warning message